Dementia: Risk factors

-Sensory impairments of vision and hearing are modifiable risk factors for dementia.
-These impairments may precede the cognitive symptoms of Alzheimer's disease for example, by many years.
-Hearing loss may lead to social isolation which negatively affects cognition.
-Social isolation is also identified as a modifiable risk factor.
-Age-related hearing loss in midlife is linked to cognitive impairment in late life, and is seen as a risk factor for the development of Alzheimer's disease and dementia.
-Such hearing loss may be caused by a central auditory processing disorder that makes the understanding of speech against background noise difficult.
+Impaired vision and hearing in later life, are modifiable risk factors.
+These impairments may precede cognitive symptoms by many years.
+Hearing loss may lead to another risk factor of social isolation which negatively affects cognition.
 Age-related hearing loss is characterised by slowed central processing of auditory information.
 Worldwide, mid-life hearing loss may account for around 9% of dementia cases.
+Hearing loss is not a recognised risk factor for vascular dementia.

-Frailty may increase the risk of cognitive decline, and dementia, and the inverse also holds of cognitive impairment increasing the risk of frailty.
+Sarcopenia (age-related muscle loss) and resulting frailty may increase the risk of cognitive decline, and dementia, and the inverse also holds of cognitive impairment increasing the risk of frailty.
 Prevention of frailty may help to prevent cognitive decline.